mittons/CppDogDisplay/README.md

 **Technology: C++, HTML, CSS, Javascript, Python**

 **Overview:**
-This project, CppDogDisplay, is a web-based application mainly developed as a C++ web server application.
+This project, DogDisplayForCpp, is a web-based application mainly developed as a C++ web server application.
 It's part of a series of implementations that showcase the same core functionality across different programming languages and frameworks.
 The primary objective of this project is to demonstrate my ability to adapt and replicate a consistent user experience and functionality in various technological environments.

 **Functionality:**
 At its heart, the application presents a simple, intuitive interface consisting of a header with a title and a centrally-located button.
 Upon user interaction with the button, the application initiates a state transition, displaying a loading spinner while processing an HTTP request.
 The outcomes are twofold: